 Drayage truck's VIN.

-Report the information collected in 2014.1(a)(6)(A) above annually on or before February 15th of each calendar year.
+Report the information collected in 2014.1(a)(6)(A) above to their respective seaport or railyard authorities annually no later than January 31 of the following calendar year.
+For instance, seaport terminals must report data collected for calendar year 2027 to their authorities no later than January 31 of 2028.

-Report the information collected in 2014.1(a)(6)(B) above to their respective Seaport or Railyard authorities according to Schedule A below.
+Report the information collected in 2014.1(a)(6)(B) above to their respective seaport or railyard authorities according to Schedule A below.

 Schedule A: Marine and Seaport Terminal and Intermodal Railyard Reporting Schedule